-The publication of a photo of a person who died in a car crash taken from a publicly accessible webpage (such as Facebook) would not generally breach media privacy standards, even though it may be insensitive and against the wishes of family members and friends of the deceased but the publication of private material in a manner that would be considered highly offensive to the person affected could be a privacy breach depending on the circumstances.
+The publication of a photo of a person who died in a car crash taken from a publicly accessible webpage (such as Facebook) can breach media privacy standards.
+The publication of private material in a manner that would be considered highly offensive to the person affected could also be a privacy breach, depending on the circumstances.

 Here's how the BSA dealt with a complaint against a news broadcaster over how it used publicly viewable photos sourced from Facebook in its coverage of a fatal bus accident.(external link) In this case, the BSA upheld the complaint that the broadcaster had breached the privacy of the victims and their families.
 It noted that where social media content is re-published on another platform, such as broadcast media, privacy considerations should be considered afresh, particularly in sensitive circumstances.